Last Updated on October 7, 2022 by Wandering our World

 Both of these tropical paradises can offer unique varied experiences.
 From romantic getaways for couples looking for sun, sea, and sand, to the adventurous backpacker who wants to scuba dive and trek jungles in one of the world’s most exotic regions.

 Choosing whether to visit Hawaii or Barbados for that once-in-a-lifetime holiday or honeymoon destination can therefore be difficult.
-Having visited both, we compare them below, and show you what each has to offer.
+But it’s a hugely important decision as both destinations provide very unique – and different – vacations.

-Hawaii or Barbados: Stunning Natural Scenery
+Stunning Natural Scenery & Landscapes

 Both Hawaii and Barbados offer some of the world’s best scenery, but in very different ways.

-However as we show you below, if beaches are your main priority then Barbados would be a better vacation choice than Hawaii.
-But if you want adventure away from the beach and coastline, then Hawaii will suit you better.
+However as we show you below, if sunbathing and relaxing on beaches is your main priority then Barbados would be a better vacation choice than Hawaii – although for surfers you can’t beat Hawaii.

 Hawaii is an outdoor lovers paradise.
 While it has unbelievable golden beaches, its mountainous jungle-covered interior has to be explored and enjoyed.
 Barbados, on the other hand, is much flatter and its beaches and Caribbean vibe are the gem in its crown.

 Some of our favorites include the less well-known Waimea Bay Beach on Oahu, and the stunning Hanalei Bay on Kauai.
 For great snorkeling and the chance to see turtles, then visit Hanauma Bay on Oahu.
 A great underwater camera – such as this one – is a must.

 The reefs on Kauai are also world renowned among divers, and offer fantastic scuba and snorkeling opportunities.

 It’s this diverse range of landscapes which makes Hawaii a superb destination for travelers looking for adventure and activities.
 In Hawaii you can jungle trek in the morning, snorkel in the afternoon, and be partying at night.
 It really does have everything.

 For tourists looking to walk less, and sunbathe more, Barbados seems the natural choice.
-There is often more of a tourist vibe here though, and its not uncommon to get a little harassed at times by street sellers trying to hawk their goods to sun-seekers on Barbados’ most popular beaches.
+There is often more of a tourist vibe here though, and it’s not uncommon to get a little harassed at times by street sellers trying to hawk their goods to sun-seekers on Barbados’ most popular beaches.

-Make your way to Oistins and Miami Beach for great swimming and one of the best sunsets in the Caribbean.
+As for those picture perfect beaches, make your way to Oistins and Miami Beach for great swimming and one of the best sunsets in the Caribbean.

 You can find turquoise water and golden sandy beaches up and down Barbados, but one of our favorites is Bottom Bay.
 It’s not a great swimming spot, but it’s secluded, romantic, and with swaying palm trees has a real deserted island feel to it.

 While at Carlise Bay Marine Park you can dive among numerous ship wrecks that have been taken over by colorful fish, nurse sharks, and manta rays!
 Some of the best reefs to explore in Barbados can be found in this.

 Along with the natural scenery on offer, both Hawaii and Barbados have a wealth of attractions and cultural experiences worth checking out.
+Although for a culture-packed holiday, Hawaii – as we’ll show you below – likely beats Barbados in that department.

-However exploring Hawaii can take time and suits at least a two-week holiday.
-The much smaller Barbados, can be seen, explored and enjoyed within a week.
+Whereas smaller Barbados, can be seen, explored and enjoyed within a week.
 Although staying longer is a good idea too!